dotnet/coreclr/Documentation/botr/readytorun-format.md

 ## READYTORUN_SECTION_MANIFEST_METADATA

-Manifest metadata is an [ECMA-335] metadata blob containing extra reference assemblies introduced by inlining on top of assembly references stored in the input MSIL.
-This can only happen for non-versionable methods or for methods within the same *version bubble*.

-As of R2R version 3.0, the metadata is only searched for the AssemblyRef table.
+Manifest metadata is an [ECMA-335] metadata blob containing extra reference assemblies within the version bubble introduced by inlining on top of assembly references stored in the input MSIL.
+As of R2R version 3.1, the metadata is only searched for the AssemblyRef table.
 This is used to translate module override indices in signatures to the actual reference modules (using either the ``READYTORUN_FIXUP_ModuleOverride`` bit flag on the signature fixup byte or the ``ELEMENT_TYPE_MODULE_ZAPSIG`` COR element type).

+**Note:** It doesn't make sense to store references to assemblies external to the version bubble in the manifest metadata as there's no guarantee that their metadata token values remain constant; thus we cannot encode signatures relative to them.

 The module override index translation algorithm is as follows (**ILAR** = *the number of `AssemblyRef` rows in the input MSIL*):